-Here are the two ways we do it ourselves.
+Here are the two ways we run dashboards on our own workspace.

-The first approach is the one we use most often for recurring reviews and stakeholder communication, and it's surprisingly simple to set up.
+Document-embedded charts are what we use most often for recurring reviews and stakeholder communication, and the setup takes minutes, not days.

 In Quire, every task carries information with it.
 Due dates, assignees, tags, custom fields — all of it lives right on the task.
 When you're running a sales pipeline, for example, each task might represent a lead, with fields like Customer ARR, Current Status, Last Contacted, and Temperature (Hot, Warm, Cold).
 Your task list becomes a structured data table, and once the data is there, Quire can start visualizing it for you.